dimitri/pgloader/pgloader.1.md

   - *WITH*

     When loading from a `MS SQL` database, the same options as when loading a `MySQL` database are supported.
 Please refer to the MySQL section.
+The following options are added:

+      - *create schemas*

+        When this option is listed, pgloader creates the same schemas as found on the MS SQL instance.
+This is the default.

+      - *create no schemas*

+        When this option is listed, pgloader refrains from creating any schemas at all, you must then ensure that the target schema do exist.

   - *CAST*